-Investment in technology for older Americans has almost tripled since 2017, according to the Telegraph, and that’s why CES 2019 has wild stuff like the world’s first Lamborghini massage chair, which combines the looks of the Aventador Roadster and Bumblebee from the Transformers movie and costs $30,000.
+Global investment in technology for older adults has almost tripled since 2017, according to the Telegraph, and that’s why CES 2019 has wild stuff like the world’s first Lamborghini massage chair, which combines the looks of the Aventador Roadster and Bumblebee from the Transformers movie and costs $30,000.
 Every company at CES wants to reinvent the wheel — or the wheelchair — with tech, including WHILL, with its new Autonomous Drive System (ADS), a self-driving update of its 2018 CES hit, the CI wheelchair, which show attendees can now rent to cruise through the huge crowd.

 “As the boomer population is aging, everybody still wants to travel,” says WHILL marketing director Justin Gagnon, who notes that the company's partnerships with airports will make that easier and more fun.
 “Demand for airport pushes — requests for mobility assistance — is going up by at least 15 percent per year.
 And each push costs the airlines $45 to $60 per person.”
 Airports could save money with WHILL, which means what might otherwise be a tech upstart’s pipe dream could happen.